NubeIO/rubix-ce-docs/docs/rubix-ce/setup/apps.md

 # To install an App

-1. Make sure your unique token is added.
-Refer to the Settings section of the Support Docuemtnation to add a token.
+1. Ensure that your unique token is added.
+Please refer to the `Settings` section of the Support Documentation for instructions on how to add a token.
 2. Click on the Plus (+) icon add dropdown the Apps Manager.
 3. Once in the Apps Manager you can install, uninstall or start, stop and restart any App.